-Eric Jackson joined the Lewis & Clark football program as the Defensive Coordinator in 2014 and will enter his fifth season with the Pios in 2018.
+Eric Jackson joined the Lewis & Clark program as the defensive coordinator in 2014 and enters his sixth season with the Pios in 2019.

 At the end of the 2017 season, the Pioneers had their first All-Northwest Conference First-Team selection (defensive end Andrew Werst) since 2013 and the first non-quarterback to earn the recognition since 2011.
-Lewis & Clark had its most All-NWC picks since 2013 as well including NWC Freshman of the Year Cameron Chang (defensive end).
-Overall, four of the Pios' seven All-NWC selections were from the defense.
+Werst repeated as an All-NWC First-Team pick in 2018, giving the Pios their first back-to-back first-team selections since quarterback Keith Welch did so in 2011 and 2013.
+Over the 2017 and 2018 seasons, Lewis & Clark has repeated with its most All-NWC picks since 2013 including nine defensive selections.
+Following the 2017 season, defensive end Cameron Chang was selected NWC Freshman of the Year.

 Prior to Portland State, Jackson coached at Princeton from 2000-10, helping the Tigers to the 2006 Ivy League Championship.
 There, he tutored the defensive backfield and was also the special teams coordinator.
 Jackson recruited and coached several players who played professionally, including the 2013 Asa Bushnell Cup winner, Mike Catapano, now with the New York Jets, and 2014 Asa Bushnell Cup runner-up, Caraun Reid, who was drafted by the Detroit Lions in 2014.